 |Radio Production and Podcasting||15|

-This module builds skills gained in semester 1 by requiring you to utilise your knowledge of audio production methods in both a pre-recorded output and a live radio show.
-The pre-recorded audio package will be produced individually within the specialised workflows of documentary and is expected to be devised with digital distribution in mind.
+This module requires students to utilise their knowledge of audio production methods either a pre-recorded podcast or a live radio show.
+The pre-recorded audio package will be produced individually and is expected to be devised with digital distribution in mind.

 |Culture, Industry and Context||15|